NOUIY/aws-cdk-guide/v2/testing-locally-getting-started.md

 # Getting started with locally testing<a name="testing-locally-getting-started"></a>

-This topic describes what you need to use the AWS SAM CLI with AWS CDK applications, and it provides instructions for building and locally testing a simple AWS CDK application\.
+This topic describes what you need to use the AWS SAM CLI with AWS CDK applications, and it provides instructions for building and locally testing a simple AWS CDK application.

 ## Prerequisites<a name="testing-locally-getting-started-prerequisites"></a>

-To test locally, you must install the AWS SAM CLI\. see [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/getting_started.html) for installation instructions\.
+To test locally, you must install the AWS SAM CLI. see [Install the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/getting_started.html) for installation instructions.

 ## Creating and locally testing an AWS CDK application<a name="testing-locally-getting-started-tutorial"></a>

-To locally test an AWS CDK application using the AWS SAM CLI, you must have an AWS CDK application that contains a Lambda function\.
-Use the following steps to create a basic AWS CDK application with a Lambda function\.
-For more information, see [Creating a serverless application using the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) in the *AWS Cloud Development Kit \(AWS CDK\) Developer Guide*\.
+To locally test an AWS CDK application using the AWS SAM CLI, you must have an AWS CDK application that contains a Lambda function.
+Use the following steps to create a basic AWS CDK application with a Lambda function.
+For more information, see [Creating a serverless application using the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/serverless_example.html) in the *AWS Cloud Development Kit (AWS CDK) Developer Guide*.

 ### Step 1: Create an AWS CDK application<a name="testing-locally-getting-started-tutorial-init.title"></a>

-For this tutorial, initialize an AWS CDK application that uses TypeScript\.
+For this tutorial, initialize an AWS CDK application that uses TypeScript.

 Command to run: